ploymahloy/dev-journal/README.md

 # dev-journal
 Journal for tracking my dev progress

+5.31.2023
+- As of yesterday afternoon, I got a job working with my mentor!
+I'm very excited to be working again starting next week.
+Time to have my celebratory cigar!

 5.28.2023
 - I built my first carousel component!
 This project is teaching me a lot.
 The one thing I can't seem to figure out, so far, is how to add transition animations.
 I know that in CSS you can add `transition: property time(s) transition-timing-function` to create a smooth effect.
 I've used this technique to add transitions to my hover effects.
 What I need to figure out is how to make my sidebar slide open (as opposed to jutting open), and fading my carousel controls in and out.